-The customer minutes lost for each feeder during 2015/16 was extracted from the Energex EPM system for both planned and unplanned outages.
+The customer minutes lost for each feeder during 2016/17 was extracted from the Energex EPM system for both planned and unplanned outages.
 Customer minutes lost is calculated within EPM, and is the number of customers interrupted for each outage multiplied by the duration of the outage.

-- Average annual energy consumption per customer was calculated for each feeder by dividing the feeder's total energy consumption by the number of customers on each feeder. - 3) The average customer energy consumption per feeder was then mapped to the feeder outage data from 2015/16.
+- Average annual energy consumption per customer was calculated for each feeder by dividing the feeder's total energy consumption by the number of customers on each feeder. - 3) The average customer energy consumption per feeder was then mapped to the feeder outage data from 2016/17.
 Where the energy was unable to be mapped to the outage data for a particular feeder, the energy was stated as the "system wide" customer average. - 4) The energy not supplied for a particular feeder and outage type (planned or unplanned) was then calculated as:

-$$ENS_i = \frac{\textit{Customer Minutes Lost}i \times \textit{Average Customer Energy Consumption}i}{\textit{Number of minutes per year (525,600)}}$$
+$ENS{i} = \frac{Customer\ Minutes\ Lost{i}\ \times Average\ Customer\ Energy\ Consumption{i}}{Number\ of\ minutes\ per\ year\ (525,600)}$

-- 5) The feeder energy not supplied values were then summated to give overall figures for energy not supplied (planned) and energy not supplied (unplanned). - 6) There is a small portion of the overall supplied energy which has not been able to be assigned to a feeder.
-In 2015/16, this portion was 3.4% of the total energy sales.
-To adjust for this shortfall, the calculated energy not supplied figures were increased by this portion to determine the final energy not supplied figures. - 7) A review of the final figures was carried out, including a comparison to 2014/15 figures.
-This comparison showed that the Energy Not Supplied due to unplanned interruptions had decreased by 40% compared to 2014/15.
-This is predominantly due to improved reliability in 2015/16 compared to 2014/15.
-This was validated by comparing the 2015/16 unplanned system SAIDI figure to the 2014/15 figure (inclusive of MEDs).
-The SAIDI figure showed a 42% reduction in 2015/16 (171 mins in 2014/15 compared to 99 mins in 2015/16).
+- 5) The feeder energy not supplied values were then summated to give overall figures for energy not supplied (planned) and energy not supplied (unplanned). - 6) In any given year, there tend to be large individual energy not supplied figures due to lengthy planned outages of large customers.
+The methodology outlined above can overstate the energy loss associated with these interruptions, as these large customers may have multiple points of connection to the Energex network.
+So a customer may have been partially interrupted (e.g. an interruption to one transformer where the customer has multiple transformers supplying their load), but the customer's entire energy consumption for the interruption period is attributed to the interruption.
+A review of feeders with the highest planned energy not supplied figure was carried out, and where it was determined that a customer had multiple connection points, the feeder's energy not supplied figure was manually reduced by a factor of the number of points of supply to account for this. - 7) There is a small portion of the overall supplied energy which has not been able to be assigned to a feeder.
+In 2016/17, this portion was 3.4% of the total energy sales.
+To adjust for this shortfall, the calculated energy not supplied figures were increased by this portion to determine the final energy not supplied figures. - 8) A review of the final figures was carried out, including a comparison to 2015/16 figures.
+This comparison showed that the Energy Not Supplied due to unplanned interruptions had increased by 83% compared to 2015/16.
+This is predominantly due to worsened reliability in 2016/17 compared to 2015/16.
+This was validated by comparing the 2016/17 unplanned system SAIDI figure to the 2015/16 figure (inclusive of MEDs).
+The SAIDI figure showed a 107% increase in 2016/17 (205 mins in 2016/17 compared to 99 mins in 2015/16).